Tell us about your assignment

 In Vancouver style, references are numbered in the order in which they are cited in the text.
 Here's how to number references in Vancouver style:

-Reference List At the end of your document, compile a reference list in numerical order based on the order of appearance in the text.
+📋 Reference List Compile a numbered list at the document's end based on the order of appearance in the text.
+"Example: Reference list entry formatting."

 By the way, many students want to learn about the Chicago style format, so be sure to check out this guide, too!